open-quantum-safe/liboqs-go/README.md

 from the root of the project folder.
 Replace `go run` with `go build` if you intend to build the corresponding executables.

+To run the unit tests from the terminal/command prompt, type (from the project root directory)

+	go test -v oqstest

 Limitations and security
 ------------------------